psu-psychology/psych-490-data-viz-2025-spring/README.md

 ## Contents

-- `src/`: contains the source files.
+- `src/`: contains the source files, mostly in the Quarto (.qmd) format.
 - `docs/`: contains the rendered site.
 - `renv/`: files related to the site dependencies that are managed using `{renv}`.